junxit/us-congress-bills-116/metadata.md

 - 2019-03-11 — Referred to the Committee on Oversight and Reform, and in addition to the Committee on Science, Space, and Technology, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-03-11 — Referred to the Committee on Oversight and Reform, and in addition to the Committee on Science, Space, and Technology, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-03-11 — Referred to the Subcommittee on Research and Technology.
+- 2019-06-12 — Committee Consideration and Mark-up Session Held.
+- 2019-06-12 — Ordered to be Reported in the Nature of a Substitute by Voice Vote.
+- 2020-09-14 — Committee on Science, Space, and Technology discharged.
+- 2020-09-14 — Committee on Science, Space, and Technology discharged.
+- 2020-09-14 — Considered under suspension of the rules. (consideration: CR H4351-4354)
+- 2020-09-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1668.
+- 2020-09-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-09-14 — Mrs. Maloney, Carolyn B. moved to suspend the rules and pass the bill, as amended.
+- 2020-09-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4351-4352)
+- 2020-09-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
+- 2020-09-14 — Placed on the Union Calendar, Calendar No. 402.
+- 2020-09-14 — Reported (Amended) by the Committee on Oversight and Reform.
+H. Rept.
+116-501, Part I.
+- 2020-09-14 — Reported (Amended) by the Committee on Oversight and Reform.
+H. Rept.
+116-501, Part I.
+- 2020-09-14 — The title of the measure was amended.
+Agreed to without objection.